Media work experience (TV, radio, newspapers)

 - Food (in project accommodation)

-The hostel also hosts other international students and students from China, so even if there are not that many other volunteers in China at the same time as you, there will always be someone to meet!
-Four people usually share a comfortable bedroom.
-The standard of the accommodation will basic and not be what you are used to at home so please don’t expect all mod cons, but it will be clean and tidy.
+The standard of the accommodation will basic (please see the pictures on this page) and not be what you are used to at home so please don’t expect all mod cons, but it will be clean and tidy.

 Weekends are free and, depending on how many volunteers are overseas with you, you are based in the same accommodation which means that you can easily go travelling at weekends.
-However, you are ideally placed to visit some of China’s most important monuments.
-Historic Tiananmen Square, The Forbidden City and many other interesting sites are only a short commute away.
+Our location in Ghana means that you are close to some of the Ghana's most popular attractions.

 All the time